360° Communicating Dance

-Reflex EuropeREFLEX Europe researches and uses documenting as a tool for reflection in order to improve the teaching and to increase the impact on the learners in contemporary dance.
-It is a partnership of 8 European organisation working in the field of contemporary dance and its education.
+Reflex EuropeREFLEX Europe researched and used documenting as a tool for reflection in order to improve the teaching and to increase the impact on the learners in contemporary dance.
+It was a partnership of 8 European organisation working in the field of contemporary dance and its education.

-At the core of REFLEX Europe is the Research Group consisting of 11 dance teachers and experts in dance video and dance writing.
-Over the course of three years (September 2015 until August 2018) the Research Group will develop the REFLEX Tool & Guide in a series of Research Modules.
+At the core of REFLEX Europe was the Research Group consisting of 11 dance teachers and experts in dance video and dance writing.
+Over the course of three years (September 2015 until August 2018) the Research Group developed the REFLEX Tool & Guide in a series of Research Modules.

-The summerly IDOCDE symposium which is held each year at ImPulsTanz Vienna International Dance Festival complements the research of REFLEX Europe.
-Next to its function as peer to peer platform for exchange among dance artists and teachers the symposium relates the project progress to the interested audience and with its help and feedback will further develop the REFLEX Tool & Guide.
+The summerly IDOCDE symposium which is held each year at ImPulsTanz Vienna International Dance Festival complemented the research of REFLEX Europe.
+Next to its function as peer to peer platform for exchange among dance artists and teachers the symposium relates the project progress to the interested audience and with its help and feedback the REFLEX Tool & Guide were developed further.